 - -1.
-This Regulation is without prejudice to Union law on the protection of personal data, in particular Regulation (EU) 2016/679, Regulation (EU) 2018/1725 [and Directive (EU) 2016/680]. - 1.
-Member States shall implement appropriate technical and organisational measures to ensure the security of personal data processed under this Regulation and in particular to prevent unlawful or unauthorised access or disclosure, alteration or loss of personal data processed. - 2.
-The competent supervisory authority or authorities of each Member State shall monitor independently, in accordance with its respective national law, the lawfulness of the processing of personal data by the authorities referred to in Article 41 of the Member State in question. - 3.
-The processing of personal data by the Asylum Agency shall be subject to Regulation (EU) 2021/2303 [...], in particular as regards the monitoring by [...] the European Data Protection Supervisor.
+This Regulation is without prejudice to Union law on the protection of personal data, in particular Regulation (EU) 2016/679, Regulation (EU) 2018/172532 [and Directive (EU) 2016/680]. - Member States shall implement appropriate technical and organisational measures to ensure the security of personal data processed under this Regulation and in particular to prevent unlawful or unauthorised access or disclosure, alteration or loss of personal data processed.